ketkeearyamane/deel-writing-test/content/docs/user-guides/hris-integrations/getting-started.md

 ### Sample response

-The response returns the personal Info UUID that you generated when you invoked the [Create employee](#create-employee) endpoint.
+A successful JSON response returns the personal Info UUID that you generated when you invoked the [Create employee](#create-employee) endpoint.

 ```json
 {